Stone elephant with hibiscus flowers, image of the Hindu deity Ganesha, Jakarta, Indonesia

 German development cooperation with Indonesia

 Indonesia is one of those partners of German development cooperation that – due to their high regional significance and their strong economic performance – play a crucial role in resolving global development issues.
-Indonesian-German development cooperation focuses on three core areas:
+Indonesia’s forests are of global importance for biodiversity conservation and climate protection.
+They are the world’s third largest continuous tropical rainforests after the forests in the Amazon and Congo Basin.

 - Climate and energy, just transition

-At the government negotiations in November 2021, the BMZ made new commitments of 65 million euros to Indonesia.
-The commitments consisted of 44 million euros for Technical Cooperation and 21 million euros for Financial Cooperation.
-Another 1.35 million euros had already been approved in the spring of 2021 in order to respond to the COVID-19 pandemic within the framework of ongoing projects.
+In November 2022, the BMZ made new commitments of 356.2 million euros to Indonesia.
+The commitments consisted of 43.5 million euros for Technical Cooperation and 312.7 million euros for Financial Cooperation.

 SDG trends for Indonesia